michael2012z/BitBible/markdown/KJV/files/1Chr.md

 20. And Hur begat Uri, and Uri begat Bezaleel.

-21. And afterward Hezron went in to the daughter of Machir the father of Gilead, whom he married when he was threescore years old; and she bare him Segub.married: Heb. took
+21. And afterward Hezron went in to the daughter of Machir the father of Gilead, whom he married when he was threescore years old; and she bare him Segub.

 22. And Segub begat Jair, who had three and twenty cities in the land of Gilead.